 - Coffee cup lids and sleeves

-- Battery and CFL Recycling: White containers in which you can deposit expired batteries are in several select locations across campus.
-Check out the Battery Recycling Locations map.
-Since 2008, we have collected 1,748 pounds of batteries for recycling.
+- Battery and CFL Recycling: Brown containers in which you can deposit expired batteries are in several select locations across campus.
+Check out the Battery & CFL Recycling Locations map.
+Since 2008, we have collected 1,992 pounds of batteries for recycling.
 Blue buckets for recycling Compact Fluorescent Lamps (CFLs) are located in five areas across campus: the first floor of the William Tell Coleman Library, the Samson Reading Room, the GSIPM front desk, the McGowan lobby, and in Office Services.

 E-Waste: E-waste is defined as electronic products such as TVs, computers, cell phones, and printers.
+A “Techo Trash” receptacle is available in Media Services, where only CDs, DVDs, cables, and other small electronics can be recycled!
 According to California State law these materials cannot be disposed of as general trash due to the hazardous materials such as mercury, arsenic and other heavy metals that they contain.
 MIIS recycles hundreds of its electronic products every semester.
 We are not, however, able to accept this waste from the greater community and all e-waste should be delivered directly to The Monterey Regional Waste Management District for proper disposal.
 To the right the Institute prepares E-Waste for disposal.